 Five members were elected in the Board of Directors: Pekka Mattila, James (Jim) Phillips, Aki Prihti, Timo Veromaa, and Frans Wuite.

 The firm of authorized public accountants PricewaterhouseCoopers Oy was appointed Herantis Pharma Plc's Auditor for the term ending at the closing of the next Annual General Meeting of shareholders, with Mr. Martin Grandell, APA, as the responsible auditor.

 The AGM decided that paragraph 4 of the Articles of Association regarding the Board of Directors was amended as follows:

 "4 § The Board of Directors of the company shall consist of four (4) to eight (8) ordinary members.
 The term of the Board member shall begin from the General Meeting where he or she has been elected and last until the closing of the following Annual General Meeting.
 The Board of Directors shall elect a Chairperson and, if it finds it warranted, a Vice-Chairperson from among its members for one term at a time.
 A deputy member may be elected for each member of the Board of Directors personally."

 Following the AGM, the Board of Directors held a constitutive meeting and elected Pekka Mattila as Chairman of the Board of Directors.

 Share based incentive program

-Herantis has three stock option programs: Stock option program 2010, Stock option program 2014 I, and Stock option program 2016 I, whereby stock options have been offered to senior employees of the company to increase their commitment toward long-term contribution to growing shareholder value.
+Herantis has four stock option programs: Stock option program 2010, Stock option program 2014 I, Stock option program 2016 I, and Stock option program 2018 I, whereby stock options have been offered to key employees of the company to increase their commitment toward long-term contribution to growing shareholder value.
 The main details of the stock option programs are listed in the table below.
-More detailed information is provided on the company’s web site at www.herantis.com.
+More detailed information is provided on the company's web site at www.herantis.com.